Popstars (New Zealand TV series): First Edition (1999)

 The inaugural season of Popstars screened on TVNZ's TV2 channel in 1999 and was made up of nine half-hour episodes.
 The show's producers received $291,170 in funding from NZ On Air.

 The format focused on the development of the five-piece girl group TrueBliss.
 The group's five members were Joe Cotton, Keri Harper, Erika Takacs, Carly Binding and Megan Alatini.
 Popstars followed TrueBliss as they recorded singles, music videos, album and embarked on a promotional tour of New Zealand.

 The show also featured series creator and producer Jonathan Dowling and musician Peter Urlich.

 Second Edition (2021)

 In April 2021, TVNZ debuted a 24 episode second season of Popstars.
-The show format has been revamped.
-Unlike the original show in 1999, it is not a documentary following the formation of a girl group.
-Instead, the reboot focuses on individual artists — both solo artists and groups of any gender, aged 16 or older, and places its emphasis on original songwriting from the performers themselves.
+The show format was revamped.
+Unlike the original show in 1999, it was not a documentary following the formation of a girl group.
+Instead, the reboot focused on individual artists — both solo artists and groups of any gender, aged 16 or older, and placed its emphasis on original songwriting from the performers themselves.

-The series involves a panel of three experts, headed by Kimbra, who is joined by Nathan King and Vince Harder.
-In the auditions phase, the singers are first assessed by vocal coaches Bella Kalolo and Jeremy Redmore.
+The series involved a panel of three experts, headed by Kimbra, who was joined by Nathan King and Vince Harder.
+In the auditions phase, the singers were first assessed by vocal coaches Bella Kalolo and Jeremy Redmore.

 The series screened on TVNZ 2 on Monday, Tuesday, and Wednesday nights.
 The first episode was also simultaneously screened on TVNZ 1.

 In the end, Auckland based singer/songwriter Christabel Williams won and took home the $100,000 prize to continue her musical career.